 - Published in: Tokyo-to

+See item 43 in the catalogue.
 During the first half of the 1920s this magazine represented the most important trends in Geijutsu photography.
-Having published the successful 'Geijutsu Shashin no Kenkyu' Minami Minoru (1887-1948) launched this monthly magazine, promoting a new artistic approach to the pictorialists.
+Having published the successful 'Geijutsu Shashin no Kenkyu' Minami Minoru (1887-1948) launched the present monthly magazine, promoting a new artistic approach to the pictorialists.
 Many of the images were taken with a popular Vest Pocket Camera that lent itself to production of popular hazy images.
 However, one can clearly detect a shift in the subject matter, often away from landscape photography.
 And even the landscapes began to be seen in a different context, with abstract shapes of light and shadow playing an increasingly important role.
-Most of the contributions came from amateur photographers and Minami contributed numerous works of his own.
-After the great Kanto Earthquake of [September] 1923 the publication merged with 'Camera' which was also published by Ars.
-(Titus Boeder, 4/2007)
+Most of the contributions came from amateur photographers but Minami contributed numerous works of his own.
+After the great Kanto Earthquake of October 1923 the publication merged with 'Camera', also published by Ars.
+No copy in OCLC.
+(Titus Boeder)